Supporting your young person at Warwick

 - What can I do to help?

 - Personal Tutor/Supervisor – an academic member of staff based in the student’s academic department

-- Wellbeing Support Services – providing a range of services that can help students to develop the personal resources and skills they need to navigate the challenges of student life - this includes:
+- Wellbeing and Student Support – providing a range of services that can help students to develop the personal resources and skills they need to navigate the challenges of student life - this includes:

 - Wellbeing Support Team -offering practical and emotional support for students' wellbeing, and helping them access other service

 - The Disability Team - offering support to manage the impact of a disability, including specific learning differences, mental health, autism spectrum and long term medical conditions

 - The Counselling and Psychotherapy Services - offering a range of therapeutic interventions for students experiencing emotional or psychological issues